ActivisionGameScience/ags_conda_recipes/README.rst

 Point (3) is ugly if you need to deploy across many environments.
 Maintaining Windows and Mac builds is hard enough.
-Do you want to distribute separate builds for RHEL5, RHEL6, Ubuntu12.04, and Ubuntu14.04 as well?
+Do you want to maintain separate builds for RHEL5, RHEL6, Ubuntu12.04, and Ubuntu14.04 as well?

 Point (4) is a problem even for the Linux-only crowd.
 Which distro?

-To address point (1) you can use ``docker`` (assuming you are willing to limit yourself to a modern Linux).
-You *still* need a package manager, though.

-(1) is also somewhat mitigated in ``pip`` thanks to ``virtualenv``.
+Point (1) is now solved for Linux developers who use ``docker`` (Windows and Mac platforms can run the same code in a lightweight VM using ``boot2docker``).
+Unfortunately there is no similar solution for *native* Windows and Mac projects.

+The python world solved (1) with the introduction of ``virtualenv``.
-At least we're not installing packages to our global ``site-packages`` anymore.
-Too bad this only works for python code.
+Unfortunately this only works well for pure python code.

 What is conda?